Espresso on-the-go: Wacaco Nanopresso Review

 How to Use the Wacaco Nanopresso

-- Release the piston, hold the Nanopresso over a cup and pump it three times for pre-infusion.
+Release the piston, hold the Nanopresso over a cup and pump it five to six times for pre-infusion.
 Wait for 10 seconds before continuing to pump once per second.
 Use a coffee scale for accuracy and pump until the desired output landed in your cup.
+For me this is mostly an additional 10 to 11 pumps after preinfusion.
 You should see a nice crema on top.

 What Kind of Coffee Do You Use With Nanopresso?